Safayatul1/Chatbot/README.md

-This a very basic chat bot created with python.
+This is a very basic chatbot created with Python.

-- I used openai API to create this chat bot.
+- I used OpenAI API to create this chatbot.
-- This bot can answer any basic question like chatgpt.
+- This bot can answer any basic question like Chatgpt.
-- The bot may crash after few time due its load level.
+- The bot may crash after a few times due to its load level.
-- To run the code please download and chnage the API with your onw API.
+- To run the code please download and change the API with your API.